khanfarabi/Shap_Relational_Explanation/README.md

-# Demo Output
+# Demo Output with Review Data
 Review 12 is Truly Predicted: Positive

 SHAP Relational Explanation: '131', '687', '593', '703', '150', '601', '212', '142'.
 Here '131', '687', '593', '703', '150', '601', '212', and  '142' are related reviews to 12 and have positive contribution to the prediction.

 SHAP Words Explanation: 'enjoy', 'drinks', 'show', 'champagne'.
 Here  are the word explanations

-# Demo Explanation Accuracy
+# Demo  Relational Explanation Accuracy with Review Data
 Word_Explanation_Average_Accuracy_Shap

 0.278422782037238